 Must the Accident Happen Suddenly or Violently?

-The Louisiana Workers' Compensation Act states that an event which results in injury or death cannot be classified under the statute as an “accident” unless it happens “suddenly or violently.”
+The Louisiana Workers' Compensation Act states that an event that results in injury or death cannot be classified under the statute as an “accident” unless it happens “suddenly or violently.”

 However, it reality, Louisiana courts have been very flexible in applying this requirement, to the point where they almost do not even consider it.

-What Evidence is Needed to Prove That An Accident Occurred?
+What Evidence is Needed to Prove That An Accident Occurred Under Louisiana Workers Compensation?

 When determining whether an injury-causing accident occurred, the employee's testimony is afforded great weight if there are no contradictory circumstances and evidence.
 This generally means that if there's no evidence (including testimony) showing that the accident did not cause the injury, then the courts will usually believe the employee if the employee says that the accident did cause the injury.